rmloveland/load-module/module-system-design.md

 ```

 In this file, only the procedures `ATOM?`, `RANDOM-INTEGER`, and `RANDOM-CHAR` are meant for export.
 The variables related to random number generation are for internal use only.
 Therefore, we need to rewrite those variables using the gensyms facility.

+## Limitations

+A limitation of this module system is that it uses the host Scheme's `READ`.
+This means that e.g. if Larceny's reader does not like Gambit's convention of using `(##foo)` to denote internal-to-Gambit procedures, Larceny will barf.
+Or another example: if Scheme48 tries to read in some JScheme code that uses the Javadot syntax, Scheme48 will signal an error, since it wants everything starting with a `.` to be a number.